Asian shares stay near nine-month lows as trade frictions weigh

 The commodity has been hit also by supply worries due to falling U.S. crude stockpiles, and production disruption in Canada after Syncrude Canada’s oil sands facility in Alberta province suffered a power outage.

-U.S. crude CLc1 dipped 0.1 perccent to $73.38 a barrel.
-Brent crude LCOc1 was also 0.1 percent lower at $77.79 per barrel.
+U.S. crude dipped 0.1 perccent to $73.38 a barrel.
+Brent crude was also 0.1 percent lower at $77.79 per barrel.
 Despite broad interest in safe-haven investments, gold remained near six-month lows, weighed down by trade worries, interest rate expectations and the strong dollar.

 Reporting by Andrew Galbraith; Editing by Simon Cameron-Moore